Hotel La Louisiane: Post-war period

 The documentary film of Michel La Veaux, Hôtel La Louisiane describes the way the hotel has impacted the various artists and writers who have made it their residence.

 2000s

-In 2002, from 14 to 27 December, Alain Le Gaillard gallery hosts 24 artistes in 12 rooms, amongst which : Julien Beneyton, Jean-luc Bichaud, Nicole Tran Ba Vang, Barthélémy Toguo, Lionel Scoccimaro, Emmanuelle Villard, Wang Du.
+In 2002, from 14 to 27 December, Alain Le Gaillard gallery hosts 24 artists in 12 rooms, amongst which: Julien Beneyton, Jean-Luc Bichaud, Nicole Tran Ba Vang, Barthélémy Toguo, Lionel Scoccimaro, Emmanuelle Villard, and Wang Du.